Philippine military’s worst air disaster kills 50, wounds 49 | Times Leader

 “They were supposed to join us in our fight against terrorism,” Sulu military commander Maj.
 Gen. William Gonzales said.
 Government forces have been battling Abu Sayyaf militants in the predominantly Muslim province of Sulu for decades.

+A video taken by troops showed the aircraft landing in clear weather and then vanishing beyond the airport.
+“It vanished, it vanished,” one soldier exclaims.
+Dark gray smoke later billowed from the crash site in a wooded area as the troops yelled “It fell, it fell!” in horror.

-It was not immediately clear what caused the crash and investigators were looking for the C-130’s black boxes containing the cockpit voice and flight data recorders.
+It was not immediately clear what caused the crash and investigators were looking for the C-130’s cockpit voice and flight data recorders.
+At least one other C-130 was grounded while investigators determine the cause of the crash, military officials said, adding that smaller aircraft would be used for routine missions including the transport of COVID-19 vaccines and medical supplies across the archipelago.

 Regional military commander Lt.
 Gen. Corleto Vinluan said it was unlikely that the aircraft took hostile fire.
 Military chief of staff Gen. Cirilito Sobejana told reporters Sunday that “the plane missed the runway and it was trying to regain power but failed and crashed.”

-President Rodrigo Duterte expanded the military presence in Sulu to a full division in late 2018, deploying hundreds of additional troops, air force aircraft and other combat equipment after vowing to wipe out Abu Sayyaf.
-The small but brutal group has been blacklisted by the U.S. and the Philippines as a terrorist organization for ransom kidnappings, bombings and beheadings.
+President Rodrigo Duterte expanded the military presence in Sulu to a full division in late 2018, deploying hundreds of additional troops, air force aircraft and other combat equipment after vowing to wipe out the Abu Sayyaf.
+The small but brutal group has been listed by the U.S. and the Philippines as a terrorist organization because of ransom kidnappings, bombings and beheadings.

 Before Sunday, the Philippine air force’s deadliest disaster was a crash in a rice field north of Manila in 1971 that killed 40 military personnel, military historian Jose Custodio said.